DOTResize: Reducing LLM Width via Discrete Optimal Transport-based Neuron Merging

 \subsection{Maintaining invariance via QR decomposition}

-\leavevmode In applying the transportation matrices to transform model weights, we aim to approximate the original function to achieve a compressed model without losing substantial performance.
-In other words, our transportation maps, when applied to weights, should not substantially change the overall function of the model.
-In Ashkboos et al. \cite{ashkboos2024slicegpt}, orthogonal PCA matrices are used to transform model weights given their invariance to the commonly used root mean square layer normalization (RMSNorm) in Transformers \citep{zhang2019root}.
+In applying the transportation matrices to transform model weights, we aim to approximate the original model's function to achieve compression without losing substantial performance.
+In \citet{ashkboos2024slicegpt}, orthogonal PCA matrices are used to transform model weights given their invariance to the commonly used root mean square layer normalization (RMSNorm) in Transformers \citep{zhang2019root}.
 This invariance allows for transformation matrices to apply to weights before and after a residual connection, while not interfering with the function of RMSNorm in pre-norm architectures.
-For orthogonal matrix $Q$ and data vector $\mathbf{x}$, the relationship can be expressed as the following:
+For orthogonal matrix $Q$ and data vector $\mathbf{x}$, this invariance can be expressed as the following:

-A depiction of this invariance is found in Figure \ref{fig:qr_decomp}.
-This invariance assumes that RMSNorm is unweighted, as weighted versions can be converted to unweighted RMSNorms by pre-multiplying weight matrices following pre-norm by the RMSNorm weights.
-For more details on this conversion, refer to Ashkboos et al. \cite{ashkboos2024slicegpt}.
+A depiction of this invariance is found in the first panel of Figure \ref{fig:qr_decomp}.
+This invariance assumes that RMSNorm is unweighted, as weighted versions can be converted to unweighted RMSNorms by pre-multiplying weight matrices following pre-norm by the RMSNorm weights \cite{elhage2023privileged}.
+For more details on this conversion, refer to \citet{ashkboos2024slicegpt}.

-To apply our method, we relax the constraint of permissible transportation matrices from only orthogonal matrices ($Q$) to any invertible matrix.
-However, the original use of orthogonal matrices in prior work was important as they do not change vector norms, whereas general invertible matrices may.
-To address this limitation of invertible transformation matrices, we use QR decomposition in order to decompose invertible transformation matrix $T = QR$ such that the $Q$ matrix is applied to the input vector before RMSNorm, and the $R$ matrix is applied after the RMSNorm.
-We maintain the unweighted RMSNorm and pre-norm assumptions, and convert weighted RMSNorms to unweighted RMSNorms as previously described.
+To apply our method, we must relax the constraint of permissible transportation matrices from only orthogonal matrices to any invertible matrix.
+While the use of orthogonal matrices in prior work was important as they do not change vector norms, general invertible matrices may change norms.
+To address this limitation of invertible transformations, we use a QR decomposition step in order to decompose invertible matrix $T = QR$ such that the $Q$ matrix is applied to the input vector before RMSNorm, and the $R$ matrix is applied after the RMSNorm.
 Given decomposition $T = QR$, inverse matrix $T^{-1}$ and data vector $\mathbf{x}$, we have the following relationship:

 A simple explanation of steps in this equality appears in Appendix \ref{app:qr_proof}.
-Given the associativity of matrix multiplication, we are able to QR-decompose our computed transport map and then store just $M = Q$ and $M^{\text{inv}} = RT^{-1}$ as our transport and untransport maps.
+Given the associativity of matrix multiplication, we are able to QR-decompose our computed transport map and then store just $M = Q$ and $M^{\text{inv}} = RT^{-1}$ as our final transport and untransport maps.
 An overview of the application of these maps is summarized in Figure \ref{fig:qr_decomp}.